Luv does physiotherapy exercises

 Telerehabilitation II

-The Liliane Foundation has been working closely with local partners to support teleconsultation and telerehabilitation projects since 2016, long before COVID-19 accelerated digital developments.
+Liliane Fonds has been working closely with local partners to support teleconsultation and telerehabilitation projects since 2016, long before COVID-19 accelerated digital developments.

 Learning